 By 7 weeks, you can start grooming practice, including bathing.
 By 8 weeks of age, he can have a topical flea treatment applied safely.

 By 8 to 10 weeks of age, your kitten should receive his first vaccinations.
 The second injection is given three to four weeks later, with the last injection at around 12 to possibly 16 weeks of age.

 By 12 weeks of age, he is ready to go to a new home.
 Even though he is weaned, ideally he should stay with his mother for at least 12 weeks, and even up to 16 weeks.
 His play continues to develop, as he pounces, climbs and pretends to hunt.

 Around 4 months of age, his baby teeth begin to fall out, replaced by adult teeth.
 Your kitten should be spayed or neutered between 3 and 6 months of age.
 Both male and female kittens can become sexually active as early as 5 and even 4 months of age.

 The next few months will see slighter but continued growth.
 He will become more self-assured, may want to wander farther if allowed, and will often become more independent and less obedient.

-During this first year, your kitten has come from a baby to an adult, although he's still developing in many ways.
-Many cats, especially larger ones, will continue to grow well after reaching a year of age.
+During this first year, your kitten has come from a baby to an adult, although he’s still developing in many ways.
+Many cats, especially larger ones, will continue to grow slightly well after reaching a year of age.
 You should have provided him with proper vaccinations, medical care, socialization, training, and play.
-This first year is a lot of work, but it's even more fun---and it sets the stage for the even better years to come!
+This first year is a lot of work, but it’s even twice as much fun—and it sets the stage for the even better years to come!